Southern Broccoli Rice Casserole (no canned soup!)

 Instructions

-- Cook rice in 2 cups boiling water per package instructions.
+- Cook the rice in 1 1/2 cups boiling water per package instructions.
 Fluff and place in a large bowl.

-- Melt 1 tablespoon butter in a large skillet over medium high heat.
-Add the chopped onions and mushrooms and sauté for 5 minutes, or until tender.
-Add veggies to the bowl with the broccoli and rice.
+- In a skillet over medium high heat, melt the butter.
+Add the chopped onions and mushrooms and sauté for 5 minutes, just until softened, and add to the broccoli mixture.

-- Add 2 cups cheddar cheese to the bowl along with the homemade cream soup.
-Stir until well combined, then spoon into the casserole dish.
+- Add 2 cups cheddar cheese along with the homemade cream soup and stir until combined.

-- Sprinkle the casserole with the remaining cup of cheddar cheese and 1/4 cup Parmesan cheese.
-Bake for 30 - 35 minutes, or until hot and bubbly.
+- Spoon the mixture into a lightly greased 9 x 13-inch casserole dish.
+Sprinkle the casserole with the remaining cup of cheddar cheese and 1/4 cup Parmesan cheese.
+Bake for 30 – 35 minutes, or until hot and bubbly.

 Homemade Cream Soup